zammad/zammad-user-documentation/basics/zammad-glossary.rst

    too.
 To customize it, go to the avatar section in your :doc:`user profile </extras/profile-and-settings>`.

-   The avatar of an user is visible in different places in Zammad.
+   The avatar of a user is visible in different places in Zammad.
 For example you can see it next to an article in a ticket or in the bottom bar if another agent is viewing or editing the same ticket.